omachowda/MessengerAnalysis/README.md

 Using the O(n) methodology (suggested) we:

 1. Pre-allocate our data frame
-2. Iterate through the entire dataframe that we just read in exlcuding messages mentioned aboce
+2. Iterate through the entire dataframe that we just read in excluding messages mentioned above
-3. Drop rows that have null values this
+3. Drop rows that have any null values

 ### Convert Timestamp_ms